 Again, all Delaware LLCs and LPs owe an annual franchise tax of $300.
 This is a flat fee for all LLCs and LPs, making the tax simple to budget.
 It is a small price to pay for the benefits afforded to you under Delaware law.

-Delaware Corporation Franchise Tax and the Annual Report
+What Is the Delaware Corporation Franchise Tax and the Annual Report?

 The Delaware franchise tax for corporations depends on the number of authorized shares of stock in the Certificate of Incorporation.

 Corporations must file an annual report listing all directors’ names and addresses as of the date of filing and pay a small annual report filing fee in addition to the franchise tax.
 The electronic signature on this filing is under threat of perjury.

 The amount of the Delaware franchise tax fee depends on the number of shares the corporation has.
 The Division of Corporations considers Corporations with 5,000 authorized shares or fewer “minimum stock corporations.”

 Shares greater than minimum stock corporations

 - This calculation is technical.
 Please call our office and we can “model” the taxes due based on the corporation’s total gross assets from the IRS Form 1120 Schedule L total gross assets, plus the shares reported to us as being issued.

 - The supplemental annual report filing fee remains unchanged at $50 for corporations with greater than 5,000 authorized shares.

 - Franchise tax is calculated by one of two methods (please note: Delaware allows you to pay the lesser amount of the two):